Cardiothoracic clinical outcomes

 About the cardiothoracic service

-The cardiothoracic service at Great Ormond Street Hospital (GOSH) provides medical and surgical treatment to children with congenital and acquired heart disease.
+The cardiothoracic service at Great Ormond Street Hospital (GOSH) provides surgical treatment to children with congenital and acquired heart disease with the spectrum of heart problems, including complex neonatal repair.
 The cardiothoracic service sees children that are treated from birth until adolescence, when they are transferred to the Grown Up Congenital Heart Unit (GUCH).
 The team provides a tertiary referral service both nationally and internationally and performs the largest number of paediatric cardiothoracic operations in the United Kingdom.
-The cardiothoracic service also manage children within a group of highly specialised services, namely extracorporeal life support (ECLS), heart and lung transplantation, bridge to transplantation, tracheal surgery and the treatment of pulmonary hypertension.
+The cardiothoracic service also manage children requiring a group of highly specialised services, including extracorporeal life support (ECLS), bridge to transplantation, heart and lung transplantation, and tracheal surgery.

 Clinical outcome measures

 1. Risk adjusted 30-day survival for paediatric cardiac surgery (validated data: NICOR)

 The 30-day survival rate for paediatric cardiac surgery is a nationally accepted benchmark that is used to judge outcomes.
 Predicted patient survival is determined for all centres using a calculation called PRAiS2, which adjusts for procedure, age, weight, diagnosis, and co-occurring conditions (co-morbidities).

 The chart below shows that we perform the highest number of surgical episodes in the UK and Ireland.
 In the three years between 2018-2021, there were 1,582 cardiac operations performed in our unit, of which 99.2% of patients survived to 30 days.
 Based on the confidence limits selected by the National Congenital Heart Audit (NCHDA), our risk-adjusted survival rates for paediatric cardiac surgery are defined as ‘higher than predicted’.